sfcgeorge/Sass.sugar/README.md

 ## Features (Work in progress)

-This Sugar is nowhere near complete.
-It's better than nothing, but barely.
+This Sugar is incomplete.
+It's better than nothing.
 Here is what is currently supported:

 * Use of .scss file extension or .css.scss extension to trigger the Sugar
 * CSS (plain and simple) - this is inherited from the default CSS Sugar
 * @include selector
 * @mixin definition
+* @warn directive
+* @debug directive
+* @if @else if @else @for @while statements
 * $variable use, $variable definitions at root level
-* !default
+* !default suffix
+* functions (the syntax is already a part of CSS)
+* Nested selectors (only up to 5 levels deep, and only root level selectors show up in the navigator ATM)

 ## Instalation